Nyhavn 61: Peder Hansen Bistrup

-1750 census
+1850 census

 The property was home to 22 residents in four households at the 1850 census.
 Christian Sørensen, a 60-year-old man, resided on the first floor with one maid and three lodgers.
-Hans Christian Hansen, a typographer, resided on the second floor with his wife H. Frederikkem their daughter Wilhelmine Marie and the lodger Wilhelm Malling.
+Hans Christian Hansen, a typographer, resided on the second floor with his wife H. Frederikke, their daughter Wilhelmine Marie and the lodger Wilhelm Malling.
 Johan Frederik Sporlæder, a mate (styrmand), resided on the third floor with his wife Anne Christine, their two children (aged four and eight) and three lodgers.
-Lars Nielsen, a workman, resided in the basement with his wife Cathrine Emilie and their four children (aged 1 to eight).
+Lars Nielsen, a workman, resided in the basement with his wife Cathrine Emilie and their four children (aged one to eight).

 1860 census

 The property was home to 29 residents in four households at the 1860 census.
-Anthon Gravengaard, a barkeeper, resided in the building with his wife Ingeborg Gravengaard (née Moe)m their two children (aged three and 15), one male servant, one maid and three lodgers.
+Anthon Gravengaard, a barkeeper, resided in the building with his wife Ingeborg Gravengaard (née Moe), their two children (aged three and 15), one male servant, one maid and three lodgers.
 Lars Hansen, another barkeeper, resided in the building with his wife Ane Magrethe Hansen and their 29-year-old son Lars Christian William Hansen.
-Theodor Ernst Petersen, an organist at the 11h Brigade, resided in the building with his wife Johanne Marie Petersen f.
-Rothe, their one-year-old daughter Udøbt Pigebarn and three maids.
+Theodor Ernst Petersen, an organist at the 11th Brigade, resided in the building with his wife Johanne Marie Petersen (née Rothe), their infant daughter and three maids.
 Andreas Simmelhag, a businessman (Vare og Vexelmægler), resided in the building with his seven children (aged seven to 27) and two maids.

+1880 census

+The property was home to 12 residents at the 1880 census.
+Niels Nilsson, a hotelier, occupied the ground floor and first floor of the front wing and the second floor of the rear wing.
+He lived there with his wife Elna Nilsson (née Persson), their two sons (aged one and two), two maids and four lodgers.
+Ole Madsen Holm, a tailor, resided on the third floor of the front wing with his daughter Mathilda Olivia Holm.

 Later history

 The property was owned by master tailor O.M.
 Holm in the 1770s and 1890s.

 In 1902, C. O. Nielsen purchased the building.
 It was subsequently adapted for use as a hotel.
-It was operated under the bane Hotel Swea.
+It was operated under the name Hotel Swea.
+It was later operated under the name Hotel Dania by Hans Oscar Nielsen.
 In 1929, G.M.
 Nilsson purchased the building.
 In 1940, she integrated No. 61 and No. 59.
 The architect Mogens Black-Petersen merged the third floor of No. 61 and No. 59.

-Oscar Kretzschmer (1899-), a businessman and manufacturer, purchased the property in 1970.
+Oscar Kretzschmer (1899–), a businessman and manufacturer, purchased the property in 1970.